Iowa Motorcycle Accident Lawyer

 The reason that phrase has worked its way into our culture is due, in large part, to the relatively high number of motorcycle accidents that occur due to the typical car driver not looking for or, simply, not seeing motorcycles.

-A motorcycle accident lawyer Des Moines IA trusts will tell you that the numbers are even worse for riders over sixty who are, in many cases, taking up riding at an older age or returning to it after years away.
+Our Iowa motorcycle accident lawyer will tell you that the numbers are even worse for riders over sixty who are, in many cases, taking up riding at an older age or returning to it after years away.
 Older riders often have slower reflexes and weaker eyesight than their younger counterparts thus leading to an increased number of accidents.
 When accidents do happen, older riders tend to have more serious injuries due to a combination of things including having more brittle bones and less muscle mass to help support joints during traumatic events.
+If you have been a victim of an accident, contact Des Moines Injury Law today.

 The use of helmets has vocal advocates on both sides of the argument and we believe each driver has the freedom to choose whether or not they use one.
 However, the numbers show that riders without helmets, who are involved in a crash, are forty percent more likely to have a fatal head injury and are three times more likely to have a brain injury than those wearing helmets.